Team Me

 1. Ensure Each Video is Optimized for All Platforms

-Utilize each video across your entire recruitment cycle: from the career site and LinkedIn page to employees' LinkedIn profiles.
-Also, incorporate them into confirmation, acceptance, or decline emails, as well as internal communication emails when announcing new opportunities within the organization.
+Utilize each video across your entire recruitment cycle: from your career site and LinkedIn page to employees' profiles.
+Incorporate them into confirmation, acceptance, or decline emails, as well as internal announcements for new opportunities.

 • **TikTok:** 11 to 17 seconds